Last Updated on

 6. Control Caffeine Consumption

-7. Gadgets Off
+7. Keep Your Gadgets Away

 Switch off electronic gadgets an hour before sleeping.
 Do not surf the net while nursing the baby.
 Laptops, cell phones, and TV can excite the brain and disrupt sleep.
 The light from these gadgets is said to reduce melatonin level that affects your sleep habits.
+So keep them away before you go to bed.

 Here are some common questions women have about postpartum insomnia.